Debating whether to upgrade? Here are the telltale signs to help you decide if you're due an upgrade.

 Invest in products that are modular in order to conserve the resources needed to create new devices.

-Buy refurbished; this will reduce the environmental footprint associated with smartphone production.
+Buy refurbished as it reduces the environmental footprint associated with smartphone production.

-For most people, the cost of a new phone is one of the main factors to consider and opting for a refurbished phone can significantly lighten the load on your bank account!
-Since refurbished devices are the ones that have been returned to the manufacturer or a company like Compare and Recycle, tthey are sold at a fraction of the cost of a new smartphone, allowing you to enjoy quality tech without breaking the bank.
+For most people, the cost of a new phone is one of the main factors to consider when upgrading.
+The good news is that buying refurbished can significantly lighten the load on your bank account!
+Since refurbished devices are the ones that have been returned to the manufacturer or a company like Compare and Recycle, they are sold at a fraction of the cost of a new smartphone, allowing you to enjoy quality tech without breaking the bank.
 Refurbished phones are thoroughly inspected, repaired if necessary, and then resold for a lower price.
 This makes them a great option for budget-conscious people who still want to enjoy the latest tech.

 So there you have it - everything you need to know about when to upgrade your phone.
 Whether your device is slowing down, no longer receiving updates, or simply not meeting your needs, the right time to upgrade varies for everyone.
 Understanding your mobile contract, whether you're on a SIM-only plan or a full contract, can help you make a smart decision.
 From choosing a refurbished phone to scoring the best phone deals, there are plenty of ways to upgrade affordably and efficiently, all while making sure your new phone fits your lifestyle and budget.